August 9, 2010

 Finally all of us revised all the songs I had taught them and although we had never sung all of them all together it worked quite well.
 This final music made a good memory for everyone.

-It was quite hard to leave the school.
-Everybody wanted to shake my hand and have a few words with me and would not let me go.
+d to shake my hand and have a few words with me and would not let me go.
 Thus I had to shake hands again and again and the students could not stop saying “haudscho” which literally means “come again” but is ususally used as “bye”.

 I felt very sorry to leave everybody behind, not knowing when I would meet them again.
 But I will always keep the time I spend in Dang in the blindschool in good memory and the people over there have got a big place in my heart.